 Other forms of penile implants are designed to inflate.
-These require the placement of a reservoir in the abdomen, dual cylinders within the penis, and a pump located in the scrotum.
+These require the placement of a reservoir in the abdomen, dual cylinders within the penis, and a pump in the scrotum.
 When activated, the pump fills with fluid, causing engorgement of the penis with a natural appearance and feel.
 The pump can be easily deflated using only one hand.

-Reasons to consider a penile implant include:
+Reasons to consider a penile implant include the following: